-Safeguarding your CAN participants where temporary conservatorship has been granted can be addressed in an average of 25 working days.
-A non-CAN participant with no family or friends will wait more than 65 workdays to be evaluated for conservatorship.
+CAN participants who are granted temporary conservatorship can be safeguarded in an average of 25 working days.
+A non-CAN participant without family or friends will wait more than 65 days for conservatorship evaluation.

-- $997 per patient referral to the Office of Public Guardian
+- $997 per patient referral to the Office of the Public Guardian

-- $379 quarterly management fee to HASC (discount of 25 percent or more available for participation of multiple facilities or groups in a system) invoiced in advance and due within 30 days
+- $379 quarterly management fee to HASC (discount of 25 percent or more available for multiple facilities or groups in a system), invoiced in advance and due within 30 days